Political status of Nagorno-Karabakh: Azerbaijan

-Azerbaijan does not officially recognize the sovereign status of Artsakh; however, in a 2016 interview, current Azerbaijani President Aliyev referred to “an autonomous republic” of Nagorno-Karabakh.
+Azerbaijan does not officially recognize the Republic of Artsakh; however, in a 2016 interview, current Azerbaijani President Aliyev offered a status of "an autonomous republic" to Nagorno-Karabakh, if Armenian troops withdraw from the surrounding regions.
 This was the first time that an Azerbaijani leader had used the word "republic" to refer to the Armenian-controlled enclave.
 The U.S. Co-Chair of the OSCE Minsk Group praised these remarks as move to open "discussions on status."
+However, since the 2020 Nagorno-Karabakh War, Azerbaijan no longer promises any special status or autonomy to ethnic Armenians who live in Nagorno-Karabakh.